swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Swift Testing.
 Today, the Swift Testing and XCTest libraries stand mostly independently, which means an `XCTAssert` failure in a Swift Testing test is silently ignored.
-To address this, we formally declare a set of interoperability principles and propose updates to specific APIs that will enable users to migrate with confidence.
+To address this, we formally declare a set of interoperability principles and propose changes to the handling of specific APIs that will enable users to migrate with confidence.

 ## Motivation

-Unfortunately, mixing an API call from one framework with a test from the other framework may not work as expected.
+Calling XCTest or Swift Testing API within a test from the opposite framework may not always work as expected.
 As a more concrete example, if you take an existing test helper function written for XCTest and call it in a Swift Testing test, it won't report the assertion failure: